cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/TheSameGirl.md

 ---
 section: Amber
-displayTitle: From
+displayTitle: "From Every Time I Shut My Eyes, Down To Almost Never: Losing Flashbacks To Time"
-uriTitle: From
+uriTitle: losing-flashbacks-to-time
 ---

-From Every Time I Shut My Eyes, Down To Almost Never

 I know I never wrote back,
 But you know what that implies.